ConfigMgr

 Background

-As you probably already know, Enhansoft, where I’m the Chief Architect, specializes in using SCCM to collect extra inventory details about computer warranties, computer monitors, local administrator group names, etc. Once these details are all inventoried and returned to SCCM, our customers need to see them in easy-to-read reports.
+As you probably already know, Enhansoft, where I’m the Chief Architect, specializes in using ConfigMgr to collect extra inventory details about computer warranties, computer monitors, local administrator group names, etc. Once these details are all inventoried and returned to ConfigMgr, our customers need to see them in easy-to-read reports.
 After the reports are created, we test all of them on each version of SQL Server.

 Prerequisites

-The following items are required before you can start installing the SCCM reporting services point.
+The following items are required before you can start installing the ConfigMgr reporting services point.

 - SQL Server 2017 is installed.